MLA Style Demo | 8th Edition

 In this third and final video on MLA format, you’ll see a sample Works Cited page with some tips on creating a works cited list of your own.

-- No source should appear on your works cited list that is not cited in your paper with in-text citations.
+- No source should appear on your works cited list that is not cited in your paper with an in-text citation.
 Your teacher may offer the option of a “works consulted” page, but “cited” means you cited that source in your text.

 - Your sources should be listed in alphabetical order by the first word of each entry.